Series: Hill Street Blues

 This series contains examples of:

-- Amoral Attorney: Joyce Davenport is a very nuanced version; while her liberal ideology drives her to fight to get her guilty clients off and deride the police as the neighborhood's "Nazi occupation force," over the course of the series she seems to come to appreciate that the police are the good guys.
+Sometimes her liberal ideology drives her to deride the police as the neighborhood's "Nazi occupation force," but over the course of the series she seems to come to appreciate that the police are the good guys.

-- But We Used a Condom: The failure led to Renko's "shotgun" wedding.
+- But We Used a Condom: The failure leads to Renko's "shotgun" wedding.

 Renko: But we took every conceivable precaution!